A proof of N.Takahashi's conjecture for $(\mathbb{P}^2,E)$ and a refined sheaves/Gromov-Witten correspondence: Introduction

 \begin{thm} For every $d\in \Z_{>0}$ and $\chi \in \Z$, we have the equality

 after the change of variables

 \end{thm}

 The proof of Theorem \ref{thm_log_bps_local_bps_refined_intro} is a generalization of the proof of Theorem \ref{thm_log_bps_local_bps_intro}.
-By \cite{bousseau2019scattering}, the scattering diagram $S(\fD^\iin_{\cl^+})$ is the classical limit of a quantum scattering diagram $S(\fD^\iin_{y^+})$\footnote{Denoted $S(\fD^\iin_{q^+})$ in \cite{bousseau2019scattering}.
-More generally, the refined variable is denoted by $q$ in \cite{bousseau2019scattering} and by $y$ in the present paper.} computing the refined invariants $\Omega_{d,\chi}^{\PP^2}(y^{\frac{1}{2}})$.
+By \cite{bousseau2019scattering}, the scattering diagram $S(\fD^\iin_{\cl^+})$ is the classical limit of a quantum scattering diagram\footnote{In \cite{bousseau2019scattering}, the quantum scattering diagram $S(\fD^\iin_{y^+})$ is denoted $S(\fD^\iin_{q^+})$.
+More generally, the refined variable is denoted by $q$ in \cite{bousseau2019scattering} and by $y$ in the present paper.} $S(\fD^\iin_{y^+})$ computing the refined invariants $\Omega_{d,\chi}^{\PP^2}(y^{\frac{1}{2}})$.
 Therefore, it remains to show that $S(\fD^\iin_{y^+})$ also computes the higher-genus Gromov-Witten invariants $N_{g,d}^{\PP^2/E,k}$, that is, we have to prove a higher-genus version of the genus-$0$ tropical correspondence of \cite{gabele2019tropical}.
 This will be done following the degeneration argument of \cite{gabele2019tropical} and using the works \cite{MR3904449, bousseau2018quantum_tropical} which establish the connection between quantum scattering diagrams and higher-genus Gromov-Witten invariants of surfaces with insertion of $\lambda_g$.

 We will prove that Theorem \ref{thm_log_bps_local_bps_refined_intro} implies the following result.

 \begin{thm} Conjectures \ref{conj_tak_higher_genus_bps_intro} and \ref{conj_refined_joyce_conj_intro} are equivalent.
 Furthermore, assuming that these conjectures hold and denoting by $\Omega_d^{\PP^2}(y^{\frac{1}{2}})$ (resp.\ $\Omega_d^{\PP^2/E}(\hbar)$) the common value of the $\Omega_{d,\chi}^{\PP^2}(y^{\frac{1}{2}})$ (resp.\ $\Omega_{d,k}^{\PP^2/E}(\hbar)$), we have